strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ###The main tutorial

-You can run the without the optional steps (up to step 4, without steps 5 and 6) by running:
+You can run the tutorial without the optional steps (up to step 4, without steps 5 and 6) by running:

 ```
 ./try-demo # OSX/Linux